dlang/DIPs/DIPs/DIP-2NNN-QFS.md

   This necessitates that after the `BasicType` (which will be the return type of the function pointer or delegate type) indeed the `function` or `delegate` keyword and a parameter list follow.
   The reason for explicit `NonCallableSuffixes` is to emphasize that the `ref` refers to the outermost `function` or `delegate`.
-* The next change makes the type constructor optional in the rule that now introduces primary type syntax.
+* The next change makes the type qualifier (`TypeCtor` in the grammar) optional in the rule that now introduces primary type syntax.

-* What remains is mere restructuring so that `NonCallableSuffixes` and `CallableSuffix` are defined.
+To become a well-formed type,
+not only must there be at least one `TypeSuffix` (expressed by a non-optional `TypeSuffixes`) after a `ref` or `LinkageAttribute`, (at least) one of those must be a `function` or `delegate` one.

+Expressing this in the grammar is possible, but makes it much harder to understand.

+> [!NOTE]
+> The language specification (on dlang.org) should state explicitly that
+> the `ref` and/or linkage attribute refers to the *last* `function`- or `delegate`-kind `TypeSuffix`.
+> While that follows from the max munch principle that D follows for the most part,
+> it should be pointed out explicitly.

 ### Basic Types and General Types